RomanovYurii/learning-nodejs/README.md

 This application was built by me, [Yurii Romanov](https://www.linkedin.com/in/yurii-romanov/)

-Making this application I was learning how to use NodeJS, ExpressJS, Handlebars and other useful tools for JavaScript backend development.
+Making this application I was learning how to use `NodeJS, ExpressJS, Handlebars, MongoDB with Mongoose` and other useful tools for JavaScript backend development.

 Working application is deployed on [Render](https://dashboard.render.com/) and is accessible by the following link: https://learn-nodejs.onrender.com/